handshake-org/handshake-org.github.io/src/index.md

 ## Introduction

 Handshake is a UTXO-based blockchain protocol which manages the registration, renewal and transfer of DNS top-level domains (TLDs).
 Our naming protocol differs from its predecessors in that it has no concept of namespacing or subdomains at the consensus layer.
 Its purpose is _not_ to replace DNS, but to replace the root zone file and the root servers.

 The full node daemon, [hsd](https://github.com/handshake-org/hsd), is written in Javascript and is a fork of [bcoin](https://bcoin.io).
 By running a full node, you can participate in securing the network and serving the root zone file embedded in the blockchain.

-We also have a SPV client, [hnsd](https://github.com/handshake-org/hnsd), which is written in C. It acts as a light client to the blockchain, as well as a recursive name server.
-It can serve provable resource records and verify payments without having the resource requirements of a full node.
+We also have a light client, [hnsd](https://github.com/handshake-org/hnsd), which is written in C. It can verify blockchain data and serve provable resource records without having the resource requirements of a full node.
+It also acts as an authoritative name server over the Handshake root zone, and a recursive name server pointed at the authoritative name server.

 By installing and/or contributing to Handshake, you are participating in a decentralized open platform owned by the commons.